Table of Contents

 What is HTTP?

 HTTP stands for Hypertext Transfer Protocol.
-It is the underlying application layer protocol used primarily on the World Wide Web (www).
-It enables the users of the World Wide Web to communicate and exchange information found on web pages such as images, videos, and text, etc.
+The underlying application layer protocol is used primarily on the World Wide Web (www).
+It enables users to communicate and exchange information found on web pages, such as images, videos, text, etc.

-Having HTTP in front of a website (e.g., http://www.anotherwebsite.ga) tells the internet browser to communicate over HTTP protocol, which means data exchanged/transferred over HTTP is not encrypted and considered unsecured; therefore, web browsers generate warning of unsecured connection as well.
+Having HTTP in front of a website (e.g., http://www.anotherwebsite.ga) tells the internet browser to communicate over the HTTP protocol.
+This means data exchanged or transferred over HTTP is not encrypted and is considered unsecured; web browsers warn of an unsecured connection.

 For instance, this website is requested over HTTP, and the Google Chrome browser shows a “Not secure” warning.